Vaccine Information: Details

 Please do not register if you are not part of these groups.
 Eligibility will be checked prior to appointments being booked.

-- Vaccination appointments are not yet available for the general public.
+- Vaccination appointments are available for anyone 12 or older.

-- Please do not call our COVID-19 call centre for an appointment, use the pre-register system.
+- Please do not call the COVID-19 call centre for an appointment; use the pre-register system.